 • 4x higher earnings per share growth rate for companies with highly engaged workforces.

 Staying on top of these trends does take some work and some strategy.
-However, it also means your organization will always have the most powerful approaches and tools to increase your competitive advantage and more importantly, the experience of employees and clients.
+However, it also means your organisation will always have the most powerful approaches and tools to increase your competitive advantage and, more importantly, the experience of employees and clients.